maximevaillancourt/maximevaillancourt.com/_posts/2020-05-20-setting-up-your-own-digital-garden-with-jekyll.md

 ### 1. Create a fork of the template repository

-To simplify things, I provide the template showed in the image above to get started.
+To simplify things, I provide the template shown in the image above to get started.
 You can always tweak this template to your taste later.

 Visit the GitHub page for my template repository ([`maximevaillancourt/digital-garden-jekyll-template`](https://github.com/maximevaillancourt/digital-garden-jekyll-template)), and fork it to your account using the Fork button: